How Long Does It Take To Close On A House?

 Your real estate closing timeline is more fragile than you may assume.
 Setbacks can unexpectedly derail the process.
 Consider taking the following steps to help the process move forward more smoothly.

-- Organize your Storing your mortgage and housing documents in one place helps you stay organized, so you don’t have to scramble to look for them on closing day.
+- Organize your documents: Storing your mortgage and housing documents in one place helps you stay organized, so you don’t have to scramble to look for them on closing day.
 Plus, misplacing any paperwork can lead to delays during the closing process.

 - Avoid big life changes.
 Getting married, switching jobs, taking on additional debt and making large purchases can all affect your closing process.
 They introduce new factors, create possible financial strain, impact credit scores, and more.